canonical/ubuntu-server-documentation/docs/how-to/ldap-access-control.md

 (ldap-access-control)=
-# Set up access control
+# Set up LDAP access control

 The management of what type of access (read, write, etc) users should be granted for resources is known as **access control**.
 The configuration directives involved are called **access control lists** or ACLs.